Since Commerial Printing is considered an Essential Business, all of our locations are operating, and orders are

 Note: Photoshop and other raster art programs can not easily create true 2-color art.
-They are for full-color and greyscale artwork only.
+They are for full-color and grayscale artwork only.
 The same is true when saving art files from ANY software to TIF, JPG, PNG, BMP or other bitmap formats.

 Caution: Consult your printer before beginning the design process.
 Confirm what software & file formats they accept to be certain they support them.
-Although these are the standard procedures for preparing camera-ready artwork in the commerical printing industry, some printing companies may have slightly different setup requirements than demonstrated here.
+Although these are the standard procedures for preparing camera-ready artwork in the commercial printing industry, some printing companies may have slightly different setup requirements than demonstrated here.